Embracing a Multigenerational Workforce: A School Nursing Perspective

 Email: robin.cogan@rutgers.edu

-Robin Cogan, MEd, RN, NCSN, FNASN, FAAN is a Nationally Certified School Nurse (NCSN) in her 22nd year as a New Jersey school nurse in the Camden City School District.
-Robin is the New Jersey State School Nurses Association Director to the National Association of School Nurses.
-She is proud to be a Johnson & Johnson School Health Leadership Fellow and past program mentor.
+Robin Cogan, MEd, RN, NCSN, FNASN, FAAN is a Nationally Certified School Nurse (NCSN) in her 24th year as a New Jersey school nurse in the Camden City School District.
+Robin holds a national position as the Director from New Jersey to the National Association of School Nurses (NASN) representing the New Jersey State School Nurses Association (NJSSNA).
+Robin is proud to be a Johnson & Johnson School Health Leadership Fellow and past program mentor.
 She serves as faculty in the School Nurse Certificate Program at Rutgers University-Camden School of Nursing.
 Robin writes a popular blog called The Relentless School Nurse.
 Her extensive work in school nursing was included as a case study in the National Academies of Medicine Future of Nursing 2030 report.
-Robin also writes a monthly column in My American Nurse, the official journal of the American Nurses Association.

 Beth Jameson, PhD, RN, CNL, FNASN